orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

   until you give it back (Rust's &mut)
   - Quantitative — the type says "0, 1, or many uses" (Idris 2's QTT)

 dynamically assert the number of references to a variable basically.
+Similarly other memory-related things.

 ---